mmmarinho/ROS2_Tutorial/docs/source/create_message_package.rst

    package_with_interfaces/srv/WhatIsThePoint
    package_with_interfaces/msg/AmazingQuote

-and we can further get more specific info such as
+and we can further get more specific info on :file:`AmazingQuote.msg`

 .. code:: console